shannonpeng/shannonpeng.com/app/content/projects/dystopian-tsa-scan.md

 ## Going Interactive

 In the first iteration of this project, I created a video, projected it onto a blank wall in the classroom space, and stood in front of it during my performance.
-Because the video's content and timing were fixed, I needed to practice the timing for my actions — walking onstage and raising/lowering my arms — until I got it right.
+Because the video's content and timing were fixed, I needed to practice timing my actions — walking onstage and raising/lowering my arms — until I got it right.

-Later in the class, I revisited the piece and made it interactive, with the help of a [Kinect](https://en.wikipedia.org/wiki/Kinect) sensor, [NI mate](https://www.ni-mate.com/), and the real-time interactive prototyping software [Isadora](https://troikatronix.com/).
-Now, instead of me following the video, the video follows me.
+Later in the class, I revisited the piece and made it interactive, with the help of a [Kinect](https://en.wikipedia.org/wiki/Kinect) sensor, [NI mate](https://www.ni-mate.com/), and [Isadora](https://troikatronix.com/).
+Now, instead of me following the video, the video follows me!
 The project tracks and uses the positions of my hands to progress through a sequence of scenes.

 ## Behind the Scenes